ssbc/ssb-db2/README.md

 The reason we do it this way is that indexes are updated asynchronously in order to not block message writing.

+### compact(cb)

+Compacts the log (filling in the blanks left by deleted messages and optimizing space) and then rebuilds indexes.

 ## Configuration

 You can use ssb-config parameters to configure some aspects of ssb-db2: